Tshegofatso-Tswai/printf/README.md

 # printf Project

-This is a group project completed By Tshegofatso Tswai and Thabiso Aphane.
+This is a group project that is completed By Tshegofatso Tswai and Thabiso Aphane.
 The goal of this project is to write our own version of the `printf` function in C. The `printf` function is used to produce formatted output to the standard output stream (stdout).

 ## Tasks